RebZJ/aweb3devquizzes/README.md

 Folders can be named whatever

-The correct version is just the name of whatever file (js or sol),
+The correct version is just the name of whatever file (js or sol) with _correct,

-and the incomplete one is the same name + _quiz
+and the incomplete one is same name

-so example.sol is example_quiz.sol

 Ty